OpenDSA/OpenDSA/RST/en/PL/SLang1.rst

 foundation for that perspective.
 We will now shift our focus and consider how we could actually develop a small interpreter for a language based on the lambda calculus.
-We'll call that language *SLang1*, short for "Simple Language 1".
+We'll call that language *SLang 1*, short for "Simple Language 1".

 The development process for this interpeter will require our writing a Jison grammar to define the syntax of the language and transform